golang/example/slog-handler-guide/guide.md

 Some handlers have legitimate reasons for keeping state.
 For example, a handler might support a `SetLevel` method to change its configured level dynamically.
-Or it might output the time between sucessive calls to `Handle`, which requires a mutable field holding the last output time.
+Or it might output the time between successive calls to `Handle`, which requires a mutable field holding the last output time.
 Synchronize all accesses to such fields, both reads and writes.